+When should you consider freezing your credit report?
 Your credit score is one of the keys to your finances.
 Companies use it to determine what interest you will pay, if you are even qualified for a loan, use it to make hiring decisions, and even use it in determining how much your car insurance premium will be.

-Why You Should Freeze Your Credit Report
+Why Freeze Your Credit Report

 What Is A Credit Freeze?

-That is why you should only freeze your credit score if you need to (although you can get a pin so you can personally access your scores if you need to).
+That is why you should only freeze your credit report if you need to (although you can get a pin so you can personally access your scores if you need to).
 However, because of this credit freeze, criminals will not be able to open new accounts using your information because your credit reports will be locked preventing new credit from being established in your name.

 How To Freeze Your Credit Report

-However, the three main credit bureaus (Transunion, Equifax, and Experian) offer a credit freeze voluntarily to victims of identity theft at their request.
+However, the three main credit bureaus (TransUnion, Equifax, and Experian) offer a credit freeze voluntarily to victims of identity theft at their request.
 In order to effectively prevent access to your accounts, you do need to request a security freeze at all three credit bureaus.

 There may be a fee to freeze your credit report, but it varies from state to state and is usually free for victims of identity theft.
 To show you are a victim of identity theft, you must usually submit a valid incident or investigation report from your local law enforcement agency.
 Make sure that you check your state’s laws for more specifics.

 Have you ever had to freezing your credit report?
 What made you need to go that route?